Taylor921/Arduino-LDR-Application/README.md

 When constructing the circuit, it is important to keep the following points in mind:
 * The analog pin used could have an impact on whether the proper readings are sent via Wi-Fi.
 Pins A0 and A1 should be avoided, as these have higher-priority functions which could mask the sensor function.
 Pin A4 is the recommended analog pin as it typically does not have other functions to disrupt the readings.
 * The microcontroller must be connected to a power source to function properly.
 A micro-usb connection will suffice while the device is connected to a computer for programming and testing, but using the lithium ion polymer battery previously described for everyday use is recommended.
-* A 1 kOhm (recommended lower limit) resistor  was used in this project, but a resistor up to 10 kOhms is acceptable.
+* A 1k Ohm (recommended lower limit) resistor  was used in this project, but a resistor up to 10k Ohms is acceptable.
 A lower resistance will yield a greater range of light readings, but with lower sensitivity.

 ## Programming
 ```